-Now you have a clear idea of the image that you carry about yourself in each of the fields.
+Now you know the image you carry about yourself in each field.
 You need to focus on your strengths and work on your shortcomings.

 Q: How should one go about handling low self-esteem?

-The brain collects amazing amounts of data, mind processes it.
-That data processing usually follows patterns, and that pattern is self-talk.
-This is THE most important aspect when it comes to self-esteem.
+The brain collects impressive amounts of data; the mind processes it.
+Data processing usually follows patterns, and that pattern is self-talk.
+This is THE most crucial aspect when it comes to self-esteem.

-For instance, if you are weak in a certain area, analyze the internal dialogue in that area and gradually try to convert that into a positive tone.
-Its triggers in the outside world have affected the self-talk in the inner world, positive self-talk in the inner world can change circumstances in the outer world.
+For instance, if you are weak in a particular area, analyze the internal dialogue and gradually try to convert that into a positive tone.
+Its triggers in the outside world have affected the self-talk in the inner world; positive self-talk in the inner world can change circumstances in the outer world.

-Self-esteem is about Perception and Experience, whereas confidence is a matter of belief both temporary and permanent.
+Self-esteem is about Perception and Experience, whereas confidence is a matter of temporary and permanent belief.
 Like self-esteem, confidence varies in different spheres of life.

-The ego is unwilling to see the reality.
-It justifies all its assumptions.
-It is living inside the head denying every criticism or feedback.
+The ego is unwilling to see reality.
+It justifies all assumptions.
+It is living inside the head, denying criticism or feedback.
 It assumes itself to be a king/queen inside the head.
-The best part is that a person with an ego never realizes that he has an ego.
+A person with an ego never realizes he has an ego.

-A person with high self-esteem can see his work critically, and digest constructive criticism without being a very harsh critic of himself.
+A person with high self-esteem can see his work critically and digest constructive criticism without harshly criticizing himself.

 A confident person holds his work in high regard.

-The sad part is in daily usage it is the confidence of the person disagreeing with us, is what we term as ego.
+The sad part is in daily usage, the confidence of the person disagreeing with us that is what we term as ego.

 Q: Let us talk about your book.
 What was the inspiration for the book?